Coffey Anderson: Early life

-Raised in Bangs, Texas, Coffey Anderson is biracial, the son of a white father and a black mother.

-Anderson has a bachelor's degree in Ministry from Howard Payne University (HPU).
+Raised in Bangs, Texas, Coffey Anderson has a bachelor's degree in Ministry from Howard Payne University (HPU).
 He also played basketball as a second class All American for the HPU Yellow Jackets team in Brownwood, Texas for period 1999–2002.
 As a basketball player, he had already been chosen All-State, All-West Texas Super Team and All-Area teams for two seasons along with being named District MVP for his junior and senior seasons before joining the Yellow Jackets.

 Musical style

 Predominantly a country artist, Anderson previously recorded as a gospel singer.
 His song "I Wanna Be Your Cowboy" features a country rock sound, while Anderson raps on the song "Hillbilly Gangster".